O(n * log(n)) time | O(log(n)) space

 To solve this problem, we can use a sliding window approach.
 The idea is to find the longest subarray in which the

-difference between the maximum element and the minimum element (after incrementing any element up to k
+difference between the maximum element and the minimum element (after incrementing any element up to k times) is at

-.
+most k.
 The frequency of the most frequent element in this subarray will be the maximum frequency we can achieve.

 Here’s how you can implement this: